 I wanted to have my picture taken in this field of flowers.
 Do you know what kind of flowers these are?
 These flowers are called poppies.
 Yes, just like my name: Poppy.
 I love my name because when I look at these beautiful flowers they remind me of the Precious Blood of Jesus.
 His Blood is precious.
 His Blood takes away our sins.
 His Blood is healing.
 His Blood gives us life.
 We receive His precious Blood when we receive Him in Holy Communion.
 I hope you are able to receive Jesus in Holy Communion often!
 Here are the words to an old hymn my Nana taught me:

 Nothing but the Blood of Jesus!

 Thank you for reading my Catholic Kids 101 page.

 P.S.
 As you can see, all my hair did grow back.
 And then some!

 Poppy's Favorite Bible Story

 Jesus is God.
 Jesus can do all things.
-Jesus will help us if we ask Him.
+Jesus will always be with us and help us in the very best way if we ask Him.
 You can read this story in your Bible in the Gospel of Saint Luke, chapter 8, the Gospel of Saint Matthew, chapter 9 and the Gospel of Saint Mark, chapter 5.